-The Company also engages in securities financing transactions for customers through margin lending.
+The Company also engages in margin lending to clients that allows the client to borrow against the value of qualifying securities and is included within Customer receivables in the consolidated statement of financial condition.
 Under these agreements and transactions, the Company receives collateral, including U.S. government and agency securities, other sovereign government obligations, corporate and other debt, and corporate equities.
 Customer receivables generated from margin lending activity are collateralized by customer-owned securities held by the Company.
 The Company monitors required margin levels and established credit limits daily and, pursuant to such guidelines, requires customers to deposit additional collateral, or reduce positions, when necessary.
 Margin loans are extended on a demand basis and are not committed facilities.
 Factors considered in the review of margin loans are the amount of the loan, the intended purpose, the degree of leverage being employed in the account, and overall evaluation of the portfolio to ensure proper diversification or, in the case of concentrated positions, appropriate liquidity of the underlying collateral or potential hedging strategies to reduce risk.
 Additionally, transactions relating to concentrated or restricted positions require a review of any legal impediments to liquidation of the underlying collateral.
 Underlying collateral for margin loans is reviewed with respect to the liquidity of the proposed collateral positions, valuation of securities, historic trading range, volatility analysis and an evaluation of industry concentrations.
 For these transactions, adherence to the Company's collateral policies significantly limits the Company's credit exposure in the event of customer default.
 The Company may request additional margin collateral from customers, if appropriate, and, if necessary, may sell securities that have not been paid for or purchase securities sold but not delivered from customers.
-At June 30, 2013, there were approximately \$13,464 of customer margin loans outstanding.
+At June 30, 2014, there were approximately \$13,854 of customer margin loans outstanding.

-The Company pledges its financial instruments owned to collateralize repurchase agreements and other securities financings.
+The Company pledges its financial instruments owned to collateralize repurchase agreements and other secured financings.
 Pledged financial instruments that can be sold or repledged by the secured party are identified as Financial instruments owned (pledged to various parties) in the consolidated statement of financial condition.
-The carrying value and classification of financial instruments owned by the Company that have been loaned or pledged to counterparties where those counterparties do not have the right to sell or repledge the collateral as of June 30, 2013 were as follows:
+The carrying value and classification of financial instruments owned by the Company that have been loaned or pledged to counterparties where those counterparties do not have the right to sell or repledge the collateral at June 30, 2014 were as follows: